Brendan Rodgers Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Orioles' 4.04 team ERA ranks 12th among all MLB pitching staffs.

-- His most recent appearance came on Sunday against the Oakland Athletics, when the righty went six scoreless innings while allowing two hits.
+- The right-hander's last appearance came on Wednesday, Aug.
+16 against the San Diego Padres, when he tossed three innings, surrendering seven earned runs while giving up four hits.

-- The 26-year-old has a 3.03 ERA and 8.6 strikeouts per nine innings in 23 games this season, while allowing a batting average of .225 to opposing hitters.
+- The 27-year-old has an ERA of 4.73, with 9.1 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.